kyleshevlin/ripsum/README.md

 <%= ripsum(100, 0.5) %>
 ```

+The `ripsum` method takes two arguments.
+The first argument is the standard word count desired.
+In the example above, that would be 100 words.

+The second argument is the variance.
+Currently, you must use a floating point decimal with a leading zero.
+Thus, in the example above, we desire a possible variance of 50%, so we use the decimal `0.5`.

+Ripsum takes the standard word count and calculates the minimum and maximum word count based on the variance.
+Then, it randomly chooses a number in that range and outputs that amount of Lorem ipsum text.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake false` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.